 - All children working on the same concept: children are challenged to deepen their understanding of the concept rather than moving on to something new.

-Please click on the links below to access the Maths objectives for your child's year group:
+Please click on the links below to access the Maths objectives of your child/children's' years group.
+Thankyou.

 St Thomas More follows the National Curriculum in Mathematics.
 Please click here to view the programmes of study for KS1 and KS2.

 Click the logo below to access the Maths with Parents website: